rlktradewright/tradebuild-platform/Docs/UserGuides/CommandLineUtilities/GetBarData/GetBarData.md

 Note that the contract command is not needed if a .tck file is used as the historical data source, since the file includes the relevant contract definition.

 There are several ways of specifying the contract.
-The simplest is just to use IB’s local symbol and (if necessary) the exchange.
+The simplest is just to use IB's local symbol and (if necessary) the exchange.

 #### Example 1